 (B) The Voluntary 403(b) Program

 Employees may participate in the Voluntary 403(b) Program without having to satisfy a waiting period.
 The 403(b) Program is available to those not yet eligible for the 401(k) Retirement Plan, as well as to those participants in the 40l(k) Plan who wish to make additional contributions, on either a pre-tax or after-tax (Roth) basis, beyond the required 2% of pay.
+All non-student employees, including non-benefits-eligible employees (part-time faculty and temporary employees, for example) are eligible to enroll in the 403(b) Program.

 Employees interested in maximizing their retirement contributions, within IRS guidelines, can contact the Benefits Office to request assistance in determining correct contribution percentages.
 All employee contributions, both 401(k) and 403 (b), are counted toward the maximum.
 University contributions to the 401(k) plan do not count toward the annual maximum.